PROHIBERE EXTRA STRENGTH

 To my knowledge this mechanism has not been studied in the field.
 However, there is one case study by a psychologist that observed a reduction in pulling when patient used a numbing cream as an adjunct from of treatment for TTM in 2008.
 In other words, the patient was able to treat the psychological aspect with therapy (HBT/CBT) and use the cream to aid in reducing behavior to urges.

-While this formula will not be a “one-size fits all” due to individual skin variation, further research into this specific immune stress response mechanism could help the development of more specific therapeutic.
+While this formula will not be a “one-size fits all” due to individual skin variation, further research into this specific stress to inflammation response mechanism could help the development of more specific therapeutic.
 In conjunction with established evidence based behavioral treatments such as HBT/DBT therapy, a patch drug delivery system more specific to the receptor generating a signal from a immune response mechanism could provide a more inclusive treatment approach for TTM relief for “focused” puller subtypes.

 Selling on Amazon